Why should you backup Windows 7 to the cloud?

 Cloud Backup Windows 7 to OneDrive

 Step 1.
-Install and set up OneDrive on your Windows 7 PC.
+"How do I set up OneDrive on Windows 7?"
+Firstly, install the OneDrive on your Windows 7 PC.
 (If you have Microsoft 365 or Office 2016, you already have the OneDrive application.
 To check if it is installed, click Start and search for OneDrive.)

 Step 3.
 Right-click the OneDrive white cloud icon in the taskbar, and then click Settings.